chrisreams91/3D-AudioVisualizer/README.md

 - stop current song when loading next - resolved by above ?

-- crashes on long youtube vids
+- crashes on long youtube vids - resolved by above above ?

 - coords for everything is super brittle